Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 With exceptionally well-planned routes, our self-guided tours are designed to suit the independent traveler or groups of travelers; those who wish to travel at their own pace and speed.
 With GPS instructions and maps, we detail all of the points of interests, lunch stops, cafes – and of course pubs!
 Walk at your leisure, safe in the knowledge that a support team and emergency support vehicle is always on standby.

-The Ridgeway is in Southern Central England, stretching down from Wiltshire, through the Chilterns AONB (Area of Outstanding Natural Beauty) and the North Wessex Downs AONB.
+The Ridgeway is in Southern Central England, starting in Hertfordshire, stretching down from through the Chilterns AONB (Area of Outstanding Natural Beauty) and the North Wessex Downs AONB in Wiltshire.
 You can walk the trail in either direction, though on our tours we start at the Ivinghoe Beacon, finishing at Avebury.

-We start our tour from Tring Station, a short 45 minute journey out of London on the train.
+We start our tour from Tring Station, a short 45 minute journey from London Euston on the train.
 From this station it is a quick 10 minute transfer in our support vehicle to our start point at Ivinghoe Beacon.

 We have handpicked the best family run, independent and country hotels and pubs right on the Ridgeway.
 In perfect rural settings, you walk straight into and out of your hotels each and every day.
 Cosy and with informal dining, these country hotels are friendly and relaxed, with great menus with locally sourced food and ales.